mohdasti/surgical-cognitive-dashboard/README.md

     * **Physiological:** Pupillometry data as a biomarker for neural gain and cognitive load.
     * **Motor Control:** A novel "grip force variability" metric, hypothesized to be a proxy for attentional lapses.
 * **Machine Learning Core:** Uses a trained **XGBoost** model to classify the surgeon's cognitive state into one of four categories: *Optimal*, *High Load*, *Fatigued*, or *Attentional Lapse*.
-* **Explainable AI (XAI):** Includes a "Why" panel powered by **SHAP** values that explains in plain language which data signals are driving the current prediction, ensuring the model is interpretable and trustworthy.
+* **Explainable AI (XAI):** Includes a dynamic "Why" panel that explains in plain language which physiological and motor signals are driving the current prediction, making the model interpretable and trustworthy for clinical use.

 ---